01binary/360-video-pipeline/README.md

 ## Encoding 360 Video

-I import both transcoding passes into project bins labeled `transcode 5.2K` and `transcode 4K` and create the `final` sequence from the second transcode.
+I import both transcoding passes into project bins labeled `transcode 5.2K` and `transcode 4K` and create the `final` sequence at the root of the project from the second transcode.
 Then I add the previously rendered audio and layer the titles (imported into `titles` bin as `titles-360`) over the first 7-10 seconds of the video.
 I also add any additional fading and effects to blend the titles into the video and fade the video out at the end.

 |Setting|Value|
 |-------|-----|